Wilfredo Caraballo

-Wilfredo Caraballo (born January 1, 1947, in Yabucoa, Puerto Rico) is an American Democratic Party politician, who served in the New Jersey General Assembly from 1996 to 2008.
+Wilfredo Caraballo (born January 1, 1947) is an American Democratic Party politician, who served in the New Jersey General Assembly from 1996 to 2008.
 He represented the 29th legislative district.
 Caraballo also served as the assembly's speaker pro tempore in the 2006–2008 legislative session, he was the parliamentarian from 2002 to 2006 and associate minority leader from 1998 to 2001.

 Background

-Caraballo received a B.A. from St. Joseph's Seminary and College in Philosophy (1969) and was awarded a J.D. from the New York University School of Law (1975).
+Caraballo was born in Yabucoa, Puerto Rico.
+He received a B.A. from St. Joseph's Seminary and College in Philosophy (1969) and was awarded a J.D. from the New York University School of Law (1975).

 Early career

 Caraballo served on the South Orange, New Jersey Budget Advisory Committee from 1986 to 1987.
 He then served was a trustee of the South Orange-Maplewood School District Board of Education from 1987 to 1990.
 Caraballo was a member of New Jersey's Martin Luther King Jr. Commemorative Commission from 1988 to 1990.

 Caraballo was a distinguished visiting professor at New York University School of Law in 1986.
 He served as associate dean of Seton Hall University School of Law from 1988 through March 1990, where he was instrumental in creating the LEO program to create opportunities for disadvantaged students to attend Seton Hall.

 In early 1990, Caraballo left Seton Hall when Governor of New Jersey James Florio brought him into the executive branch of the government of New Jersey, to serve as the New Jersey Public Advocate and Public Defender.
 Caraballo served from 1990 to 1992, then resigned in protest of Republican efforts to reduce his powers; when the Republicans took the governorship in 1994, they stopped filling the position.

 Caraballo then served as president of the Hispanic National Bar Association, from 1993 to 1994.